Are you wondering how to set up a Google My Business account for your therapy practice? If so, you’ve come to the right place!

-- Make it easy for people looking to learn about and contact your private practice.
+- Make it easy for people to find, learn about, and contact your private practice.

-- List your services, website, business description, hours of operation, and more.
+- Share your services, website, business description, hours of operation, and more.

-- Collect Google reviews to improve your reputation and local search rankings.
+- Collect Google reviews to improve your reputation and boost local search rankings.

-- Share photos & videos of your practice including exterior, interior, and team photos.
+- Share photos & videos of your practice such as exterior, interior, and team photos.